narcissa-as/spring5-mvc-rest/README.md

 mvn clean package
 ```

+---

 ## **Testing**

-The project includes **test dependencies and examples** for validating REST client behavior using standard Spring testing tools.
+* Includes **unit testing dependencies**
+* Designed to support **controller and service layer testing**

+---

 ## **Purpose**

-This project showcases **practical patterns** for consuming RESTful services in **Spring-based applications**.
-It reflects **clean layering**, proper client configuration, and **multiple HTTP client strategies** commonly used in professional backend development.
+This project demonstrates how to build **clean, maintainable REST APIs** using **Spring MVC**.
+It highlights common backend patterns such as layered architecture, request mapping, and JSON-based communication that are expected in professional Java backend roles.

+---

 ## **Notes**

-* The codebase is intentionally kept **simple and focused** on REST client usage
+* The project is intentionally focused on **core REST concepts**
-* Suitable as a **reference project or starter template** for backend integrations
+* Suitable as a **reference implementation** or portfolio project for backend development